THE TIBET SERIES, DAY 9, 10, 11 & 12

 170 COUNTRIES AND THE MOST FRIGHTENED I HAVE BEEN

-Our first port of call was to a Tibetan family who were happy to put me up for the night and make use of my sh*t handling skills.
+Our first stop was visiting a Tibetan family who were happy to put me up for the night and make use of my sh*t-handling skills.

 WHERE IS LHASA?